camunda/blog.camunda.org/content/post/2019/11/camunda-bpm-7120-released.md

 }
 ```

-The REST API request triggers an Error with the code `invalid-data-error` and a message
+The REST API request triggers an Error for the User Task `482g036` with the code `invalid-data-error`,
-for the instance of the User Task `482g036` and passes a variable `reportId`.
+a message, and passes a variable `reportId`.

 Read on: